 In this post, we discuss the essential elements that a trade show brochure must include if it’s effective.
 Designing a great trade show brochure doesn’t have to be difficult; it just requires a quick look inside the mind of your target audience.
 Once you know what they want, you can design a brochure that provides it.

-6. 9 Tips on How to Set Goals for Your Trade Show Exhibit
+6. How to Set Trade Show Goals That Actually Matter

 Do you feel you’re falling short when it comes to meeting your trade show goals?
 Your problem might be that your goals aren’t specific enough!
 When you set clear, well-defined goals, you often find that defining those goals helps you figure out what your path to success should be.